Michael-VT/Tetris-with-AI/README.md

 <img src="TetrisGmini2.png" alt="This game is the best result that the AI Google G-mini 2 has given." width="200"/>

 As a result, I got pages with games.

+I liked the Mistral AI the most so far.
+Only with it the game fully worked after the fourth iteration.

+It took another five iterations for the program to become more or less compliant with the task.

+With all the others I had to tinker with it, going through more than ten iterations and still not being able to fully meet all the pump requirements.